 Questions remain over fate of North Korea’s alleged nuclear arsenal.

-Al Jazeera’s Melissa Chan, reporting from Beijing where Pyongyang handed over a much-delayed declaration of its nuclear programme declaration on Thursday, said the North Koreans appeared keen to have the image of the tower’s destruction seen worldwide.
+Al Jazeera’s Melissa Chan, reporting from Beijing where Pyongyang handed over its nuclear programme declaration on Thursday, said the North Koreans appeared keen to have the image of the tower’s destruction seen worldwide.

-The blast was originally to have taken place at 02:00 GMT on Friday, but had been delayed by a few hours for unspecified reasons.
+The event, which was to have taken place at 02:00 GMT on Friday, had been delayed by a few hours for unspecified reasons, our correspondent reported.

-Shortly after Beijing confirmed receiving the North’s nuclear declaration on Thursday, George Bush, the US president, said Washington would start the process of taking Pyongyang off its list of state sponsors of terrorism.
+Shortly after Beijing confirmed receiving the declaration of North Korea’s nuclear programme on Thursday, George Bush, the US president, said Washington would start the process of taking Pyongyang off its list of state sponsors of terrorism.

-“North Korea has begun describing its plutonium-related activities … It has promised access to the reactor core and waste facilities at Yongbyon, as well as personnel related to its nuclear programme,” Bush told reporters at the White House.
+“North Korea has begun describing its plutonium-related activities … It has promised access to the reactor core and waste facilities at Yongbyon, as well as personnel related to its nuclear programme,” Bush said at the White House in Washington.

-Bush’s remarks came despite close ally Japan expressing its unease over North Korea being taken off the US blacklist before the issue of its citizens abducted by the North in the 1970s and 80s is resolved.
+Bush’s remarks came despite close ally Japan expressing its unease over Pyongyang being taken off the US blacklist before the issue of its citizens being kidnapped by North Korea is resolved.

 ‘End these activities’